ultraman-labs/terraform-beginner-bootcamp-2023/README.md

 # Terraform Beginner Bootcamp 2023

+## NOTE: Always review your files before you commit them!
+Be sure that sensitive information is removed.
+## Such as AWS secret keys, etc.

 ## Semantic Versioning :alien:

 This project is going to utilize semantic versioning for its tagging.